etzkorn/arctools/README.md

 The `arctools` package allows to generate summaries of the minute-level physical activity (PA) data.
-The default parameters are chosen for the Actigraph activity counts collected with a wrist-worn device; however, the package can be used for all minute-level PA data with the corresponding timepstamps vector.
+The default parameters are chosen for the Actigraph activity counts collected with a wrist-worn device; however, the package can be used for other minute-level PA data with the corresponding timepstamps vector.

 Below, we demonstrate the use of `arctools` with the attached, exemplary